 Hiawatha Academies is a growing network of high-performing, K-12 open enrollment public charter schools.
 We are driven by our mission that, “All Hiawatha Academies scholars will be empowered with the knowledge, character, and leadership skills to graduate from college and serve the common good.”

 As a school we recognize that there is a strong link between academic success and social-emotional learning.
-We utilize the Responsive Classroom approach for managing schoolwide and classroom culture and discipline.
-We believe every adult in the school is responsible for creating an environment which promotes a sense of belonging, significance and emotional safety for all students so they are able to focus on learning.
-We know all students are able to meet high expectations for both learning and behavior when they receive the support they need to do so.
+We believe every adult in the school is responsible for creating an environment that promotes a sense of belonging, significance and emotional safety for all students so they are able to focus on learning.
+We know that all students are able to meet high expectations for both learning and behavior when they receive the support they need to do so.

 Candidates that are selected for an interview will receive additional information regarding the specific roles and responsibilities.

-Foster a school climate aligned with the mission and values of the school that supports both student and staff success and promotes an achievement-oriented culture of respect and appreciation for all students, staff and families
+Foster a school climate aligned with the mission and values of the school that supports both student and staff success and promotes respect and appreciation for all students, staff and families

 Ensure high standards for student behavior, performance, and attendance

-Effectively communicate vision that supports the school’s goals and values
+Effectively communicate a vision that supports the school’s goals and values

 Continually monitor progress on all measures of school and staff performance

-Build effective relationships among teachers, parents, and the community to improve student performance
+Build effective relationships with and among teachers, families, and the community to improve student success